All On 4 Plus® Treatment

 Severe Periodontal (Gum) Disease

-Gum disease is a cause of tooth loss in adults.
-It can be hereditary, but the primary cause is the accumulation of plaque on the root surfaces of the teeth leading to inflammation and infection in the gums.
+Gum disease is caused by the accumulation of plaque on the root surfaces of the teeth leading to inflammation and infection in the gums.
+It can be hereditary but is usually caused by insufficient cleaning.
 Ultimately, this results in loss of supporting jawbone and loose teeth.

 The Impact of Smoking on Implant Success